 Understanding boiler specs

-Carbon monoxide emissions
+1. Carbon monoxide emissions

 To find out more about boiler efficiency and how it’s calculated, see our handy guide to boiler efficiency.

-Water flow rate
+5. Water flow rate

-This is usually measured in litres per minute (l/min) and equates to the volume of water coming from your plumbing fixtures.
-This means that the more taps, showers and other water-bearing fixtures you have in your home, the higher hot water ‘flow rate’ you will need, especially if you want to run them at the same time.
-To give you an idea of flow rates in your home, the UK government states that a water efficient kitchen tap should have a flow rate of between 4-6 l/min and showers no less than 6 l/min.
+If you have a combi boiler, your boiler specs will include the water flow rate.
+Usually measured in litres per minute (l/min), it tells you how much hot water your boiler can send to your taps or showers.
+The more taps, showers, and other water-bearing fixtures you have in your home, the higher the hot water ‘flow rate’ you’ll need, especially if you’re running them at the same time.
+According to the UK government, a water efficient kitchen tap should have a flow rate of 4-6 l/min, and a shower no less than 6 l/min.

-The output specifications for a boiler will often show the maximum flow rate that the boiler can provide at a specific temperature.
-For example, you might see a flow rate of 12 l/min at a temperature of 40 degrees centigrade.
-This is how much water it can send out to the taps in your home at that temperature.
-Put into useful context – if you’re running two showers and a tap at the same time, all requiring 40-degree water, you’ll likely see a drop in water flow rate.
+Your boiler specs will often show the maximum flow rate that your boiler can provide at a specific temperature, for example 12 l/min at 40 degrees centigrade.
+This shows how much water it can send to your taps at that temperature.
+What it means is that if you’re running two showers and a tap at that temperature at the same time, the water flow rate is likely to drop.

-The more powerful your boiler, generally speaking, the higher your water flow rate.
-It’s worth remembering however, that the amount of hot water from your taps and showers will be determined by the water flow rate into the boiler from the mains.
-So, even if your boiler is capable of heating a flow rate of 8 l/min, it’ll only be able to deliver 2 l/min if that’s the flow rate from your mains.
+Generally, more powerful boilers will have higher water flow rates.
+It’s worth remembering though that the water flow rate from the mains to your boiler will also determine the amount of hot water from your boiler to your taps.
+So even if your boiler is capable of heating at a flow rate of 8 l/min, it’ll only be able to deliver 2 l/min if that’s the flow rate from your mains.